 Skills, Qualifications, and Education

 Most large firms expect an assistant vice president to have earned an MBA in finance and have five years or more of hands-on work experience.
-A bachelor's degree in any field may be acceptable to get in on the ground floor so you can work your way up and achieve some at least seven years' experience.
-Experience can be even more important than the exact nature of your education and your degree, particularly with smaller companies.
+A bachelor's degree in any field may be acceptable for getting in on the ground floor, so long as you're prepared to work your way up for approximately the next seven years.
+Keep in mind that experience is generally more important than the exact nature of your education, especially within smaller organizations.

-Raises can be generous, which of course, is commensurate with performance and also depends on location and the firm's revenues.
+Raises can be generous, which, of course, is commensurate with performance, location, and the firm's revenues.
 Profit-sharing, bonuses, and commissions may also be paid depending on the nature of the firm.

 Job Availability and Advancement

-Many financial firms fill top slots from within as they become available due to senior partners or staff retiring or moving on to other pursuits.
-The next rung on the corporate ladder from assistant vice president is typically vice president, and it's common for the assistant vice president to move up to this role when a job opens up or if the firm grows and expands.
-Of course, the move up results in more responsibility but corresponds with an increased salary.
+The next rung upward on the corporate ladder for an assistant vice president, in terms of compensation and responsibility, is a traditional vice president role.
+It's common for the assistant vice president to move up to this position when a job opens up or if the firm grows and expands.